 - The SAR Patriot Index can be searched on our patrons’ computers, which allows you to search for a Revolutionary War Patriot’s name to see if any member of the SAR has had an application approved based on his ancestor’s war service and direct lineal connection to the member.
 The DAR Patriot Index is also online and is available from any computer with Internet access; you may search in the same manner on the DAR Patriot Search site.
 Our library staff will be glad to assist you with these searches and advise you how you can order copies of applications and/or proof documents from the SAR or the DAR that might aid you in proving your own lineage.
 Note: Most SAR applications, National Numbers 1 thru 146101 (1889 thru 1996), are available on microfilm in the library.
 Applications not found on microfilm may be obtained from our record copy clerk.
 See library staff for details.

-- The Library’s catalog is available on our website, plus on a dedicated computer terminal in the Library.
+- The Library’s catalog is available on our website, plus on patron computers in the Library.

 The most-accessed books are:

 - Family Histories – arranged in alphabetical order by surname.
 Call numbers begin with CS71.
 (Note: Some family histories are on microfiche, so check the library catalog for sources available.)